ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 #### Build CPython from sources

 The folder cpython\PCBuild contains `build.bat` build script you will use to build CPython from sources.
-Build CPython with debug symbols by invoking the `-d` command line option and select `ARM64` target with `-p ARM64`.
+Build CPython with debug symbols by invoking the `-d` command line option and select the ARM64 target with `-p ARM64`.

 {{% notice Note %}}
 Make sure you are using `Developer Command Prompt for VS 2022`.